h3imdall/ftp-remote-edit/README.md

 - Feature request: Option "Hide Ignored Names" (issue-78)
 - Feature request: Option "Opening hidden files" (e.g. htaccess) (issue-66)
 - Feature request: Option "Preview opened file in pending pane" to have the same behavior than in Atom (issue-83)
-- Feature request: Option "Sort Servers By Name" (issue-106)
+- Feature request: "Sort Servers By Name" (issue-106)
-- Fixed error reported in "Refreshing directory when moving a file using Rename" (issue-51)
+- Feature request: "Fuzzy finder for remote files" (issue-109)

 ## Getting started

-- Toggle the view with "ftp-remote-edit:toggle" or use hotkey "ctrl+space"
+- Toggle the view with "ftp-remote-edit:toggle" or use keybinding `ctrl-space`
 - Enter the master password.
 If not allready set, enter the firsttime.
 All information about your server settings will be encrypted with this password.
-- Right click and select "Edit server" to open the Configuration View.
-Here you can add, edit and delete your (s)ftp servers settings.
+- Right click and select "Edit Server" to open the Configuration View.
+Here you can add, edit and delete your (s)ftp server settings.

+## Keybindings

+- Toggle the view with `ctrl-space`
+- Toggle the fuzzy finder with `ctrl-alt-p` (item must be selected in the tree)

+## Helpfull commands
+- Toggle the view with "ftp-remote-edit:toggle"
+- Change Master Password with "ftp-remote-edit:change-password"
+- Toggle the fuzzy finder with "ftp-remote-edit:finder"
+- Reindex the fuzzy finder cache with "ftp-remote-edit:finder-reindex-cache"

 ## Package preferences